-Ivanka Trump Is Getting Called Out For Her Reportedly Hypocritical Clothing Company
+Ivanka Trump's Clothing Company Is Getting Called Out For Reported Hypocrisy

 The first daughter continues to come under scrutiny.
 Ivanka Trump is getting called out for an apparent conflict between the way she conducts business and the way she advocates for women's empowerment.

 The attention on Trump's entrepreneurial ventures was sparked this time around by a long-form article from a team of reporters at Washington Post, which took a deep dive into the practices of the Ivanka Trump clothing company.

 The article, published on Friday, July 14, drew a wave of reactions online, with the general theme highlighting a sense of hypocrisy from Trump.

 The Washington Post's report found that a vast majority of clothes shipped under Trump's label are made in factories overseas, a fact which is at odds with President Donald Trump's repeated calls for companies to "Buy American," or, in other words, invest in American goods and employees.

 Though Ivanka Trump's company does not publicly disclose which factories produce the products she sells, the Washington Post was able to track down the source of various shipments made for the company.

 The newspaper then interviewed people from China, Indonesia, and Bangladesh who work at factories that have shipped Ivanka Trump products.

 In its interviews, the Washington Post found a pattern of allegations of abusive practices and low wages.